Freedom From Anxiety

 Overthinking and Racing Thoughts

-A Body That Will Not Switch Off
+A Body That Won't Switch Off

-Emotional Overload or Numbness
+Emotional Overwhelm or Numbness

 Who This Is For

-How Sessions Work
+How We Work Together

 Possible Benefits & Outcomes